curityio/kafka-zero-trust/README.md

 ## Message Data

-To prevent data duplication the original client may send a request ID that flows to each microservice:
+To prevent data duplication the original client may send a request ID that flows to each microservice.\
+Each API could then check for this request ID in existing data with fairly simple code.

 ![Request IDs](./doc/request-ids.png)